jeremiah-shaulov/sig/generated-doc/class.Sig/README.md

 #### ⚙ set(compValue: [ValueOrPromise](../private.type.ValueOrPromise/README.md)\<T> | [CompValue](../private.type.CompValue/README.md)\<T>, cancelComp?: [CancelComp](../private.type.CancelComp/README.md)\<T>): `void`

 > Sets a new value for the signal.
+> This is the same as assigning to `mySig.value` (but allows to provide a cancellation callback as well).
 > Accepts a static value, Error, Promise, computation function, or another signal.
 > You can convert between static and computed signals freely.
 >